Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 Liskov Substitution Principle (LSP)

 Subtypes must be substitutable for their base types.
-If a function works with a base class, it should work with any derived class without knowing the difference.
-The classic violation is the Rectangle/Square problem — a Square that inherits from Rectangle but breaks the contract when you set width independently of height.
+If a function operates with a base class, it should operate with any derived class without distinguishing between them.
+The classic violation is the Rectangle/Square problem: a Square that inherits from Rectangle but breaks the contract when width is set independently of height.

 Interface Segregation Principle (ISP)

 No client should be forced to depend on methods it does not use.
-Instead of one fat interface, create several small, focused ones.
+Rather than a single large interface, several small, focused interfaces should be created.

 # Bad: Fat interface forces implementations to handle irrelevant methods